miner/miner.github.io/_posts/2019-07-30-tarantella-queens.md

 moderately clever.
 The Tarentalla approach is also much simpler code than my bit-twiddling `fastest-queens`.
 I highly recommend considering Tarantella for your future puzzle solving needs.
 It's nice to have someone else do the hard work for you.

+*Update*: My original benchmarking was for N=8.
+I added some timings for larger values of
+ N.  On my machine, at N=14, the Tarantella version is the clear performance winner.

 You can find my updated [Queens][6] sample code on GitHub.